Contents: To jump to the topic you would like, click on the links below

 Sports, Exercise and Rehabilitation are all very important activities to keep a person healthy, they are especially important if that person has had an injury or has a Mobility Impairment and has to use a wheelchair.
 Sports, Exercise and Rehabilitation offer many advantages to persons with disabilities and are equally important, not only when you are first injured, to build up your strength, assist with motivation and to help you to meet new people, but also in later years, to keep you fit, assist to keep the weight off and to make sure that you don't lose any movement or strength that you regained since you were first injured.

 Sports, Exercise and Rehabilitation, is big business and there are a wide variety of different types of equipment that can help you with rehabilitation and to help you enjoy Sports and Exercise again.
-This Sports, Exercise and Rehabilitation equipment is available in South Africa and can be purchased from companies such as Prima Care, Sitwell Technologies, Steenkamp and Snyman Inc., Care by Sr. Sue (CBSS) Catheter Pants, and Simplify Wheelchair Seating, Steenkamp Orthotics and Prosthetics Inc. and Solutions Medical and include products such as Sports Wheelchairs, ParaGolfers, Hand Cycles, Sports Prosthesis as well as Rehabilitation and Exercise Equipment such as Standing Frames, Stationary Hand Bikes, Wrist Weights, Adaptive Clothing such as CBSS Catheter Pants, Stretch Ropes, etc. Some of these companies that supply this Equipment can also advise you on which products would best suite you and also service and repair the equipment that they sell, while some organisations such as QASA also supports disabled sports initiatives in South Africa and have set up a Sports Fund, to which any QASA member can apply for financial assistance for a sporting activity, this includes applying for assistance to purchase sports equipment.
+This Sports, Exercise and Rehabilitation equipment is available in South Africa and can be purchased from companies such as Prima Care, Sitwell Technologies, Care by Sr. Sue (CBSS) Catheter Pants, WHASCP Fitness, Simplify Wheelchair Seating, Steenkamp Orthotics and Prosthetics Inc. and Solutions Medical and include products such as Sports Wheelchairs, ParaGolfers, Hand Cycles, Sports Prosthesis as well as Rehabilitation and Exercise Equipment such as Standing Frames, Stationary Hand Bikes, Wrist Weights, Adaptive Clothing such as CBSS Catheter Pants, Stretch Ropes, etc. Some of these companies that supply this Equipment can also advise you on which products would best suite you and also service and repair the equipment that they sell, while some organisations such as QASA also supports disabled sports initiatives in South Africa and have set up a Sports Fund, to which any QASA member can apply for financial assistance for a sporting activity, this includes applying for assistance to purchase sports equipment.